mitexleo/fediroma/docs/docs/installation/otp_redhat_en.md

-# Installing on RedHat using OTP releases
+# Installing on Red Hat using OTP releases

-## OTP releases and Fedora/RedHat
+## OTP releases and Fedora/Red Hat

-The current OTP builds available for Linux are unfortunately incompatible with RedHat Linux distributions, like Fedora and Centos Stream.
-This is due to RedHat maintaining patched versions of certain Erlang libraries, making them incompatible with other Linux distributions.
+The current OTP builds available for Linux are unfortunately incompatible with Red Hat Linux distributions, like Fedora and CentOS Stream.
+This is due to Red Hat maintaining patched versions of certain Erlang libraries, making them incompatible with other Linux distributions.

 However, you may compile your own OTP release from scratch.
 This is particularly useful if you wish to quickly distribute your OTP build onto multiple systems, without having to worry about compiling code on every system.
 However, if your goal is to simply set up a single instance for yourself, installing from-source might be a simpler option.
 To install from-source, please follow [this guide](./fedora_based_en.md).

 ## Pre-requisites

-In order to compile a RedHat-compatible OTP release, you will need to run a RedHat Linux distribution.
-This guide will assume you run Fedora 36, though it should also work on older Fedora releases and other RedHat distributions.
+In order to compile a RedHat-compatible OTP release, you will need to run a Red Hat Linux distribution.
+This guide will assume you run Fedora 36, though it should also work on older Fedora releases and other Red Hat distributions.
 It also assumes that you have administrative rights and sufficient knowledge on how to perform common CLI tasks in Linux.
 If you want to run this guide with root, ignore the `sudo` at the beginning of the lines.

-Important: keep in mind that you must build your OTP release for the specific RedHat distribution you wish to use it on.
+Important: keep in mind that you must build your OTP release for the specific Red Hat distribution you wish to use it on.
 A build on Fedora will only be compatible with a specific Fedora release version.

 ## Building an OTP release for Fedora 36